 Phillip Harris is an active singer, teacher, church musician, recording artist, author, and music scholar who possesses skills in a variety of areas.
 He made his Carnegie Hall (Mid America Productions) debut with Jacqueline Hairston singing her spirituals as well as singing "My Soul Fell Down" from Wynton Marsalis' jazz oratorio, Blood on the Fields. " He performed as a soloist with the San Francisco Symphony in Davies Hall, and as a soloist at the Bruno Walter Auditorium at Lincoln Center singing on a concert honoring prolific spiritual arrangers, Jacqueline Hairston, Roland Carter, and Lena McLin.
 As a soloist, he has also performed with the Aspen Symphonic Wind Orchestra, the San Mateo Masterworks Chorale and Orchestra, and the University of Nevada, Las Vegas Percussion Ensemble.
 He has won awards from the Metropolitan Opera National Council Auditions (Encouragement Award), local National Association of Teachers of Singing (1st Place) and 2nd place in the Pacific Musical Society Competition.
 His gospel and jazz study has allowed him to perform with Wycliffe Gordon and the artist formerly known as Tonex.
-Upcoming engagements include a recital at his alma mater, the University of California , Irvine.
+Upcoming engagements include a recital at his alma mater, the University of California , Irvine and a guest soloist at Los Medanos College.

 As an opera singer, Harris has sung over twenty roles with organizations such as the Aspen Music Festival, Opera Las Vegas, Pocket Opera, Island City Opera, Opera in the Ozarks, Hawaii Performing Arts Festival, University of Michigan Opera Theater, University of Nevada, Las Vegas Opera Theater, and University of California, Irvine Opera.
 He recently created the world premiere performance and recording of Deon Nielson Price's Ammon and the King in the role of Lemlish and King Lamoni.
 Highlights include the title role in Don Giovanni, Schaunard and Marcello in La Bohéme, and Dr. Falke in Die Fledermaus.